earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

 The glue layer is the layer between the various projects that need to be built and will act as the common denominator - [a vendor-neutral build specification](https://earthly.dev/blog/migrating-from-travis/#neutral-build-specifications).
 If we don't choose such a glue layer, then the CI YAML (or Groovy?) becomes the glue layer and that would mean that it's more difficult to run it locally for fast iteration.

 Because we want to encourage cross-team collaboration, we want to standardize the tooling across teams as much as possible.
 Different language ecosystems will have different tools and we want to keep using those.
-You can't tell the frontend team not to use package.json / NPM / Yarn etc - that would be terribly cumbersome for them.
+You can't tell the frontend team not to use package.json / npm / Yarn etc - that would be terribly cumbersome for them.
 So we're not touching the language-specific build layer.

 In addition, because we want to be able to iterate quickly when there are CI failures, we will containerize the build as much as possible.
 If the failure is part of a containerized script, then it will be easier to reproduce it locally.